cynic-net/pactivate/README.md

 touch the user or system Python environment.
 It works with any version of Python supported by [`get-pip.py`], i.e., 2.7 onward.

-A `pae` shell function that provides functionality similar to [virtualenvwrapper] is also provided.
+A `pae` Bash shell function that provides functionality similar to [virtualenvwrapper] is also provided.
 See the [documentation][pae] and the [`pae`](./pae) file for details.